sermons/victory/slides/slides.md

 [1 John 5:2-3 (ESV) (p.2/5)](# "ref")

 ---
-And his commandments are not burdensome.
+And his commandments <br>
+are not burdensome.

 [4](# "ref")
 For everyone who has been born of God<br>